GluuFederation/docs-gluu-server-prod/docs/source/tutorials/cn-ldap-multi-cluster.md

     ```bash
     kubectl get cm gluu -n gluu -o yaml > gluu-cm.yaml
     ```

-1. Once finished and all the pods are in a running state continue to the second cluster.

 #### On the second cluster:

 1. Download [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/cloud-native-edition/releases).
 This package can be built [manually](https://github.com/GluuFederation/cloud-native-edition/blob/4.2/README.md#build-pygluu-kubernetespyz-manually).